Surviving and Thriving During the Holiday Season: Tips for Patients & Caregivers

 Only you know what your level of energy is and what activities are potentially too draining.
 Every family has longstanding traditions but maybe this year you can change things to meet your needs.
 Can others travel to you this year?
 Would your family understand if you did not do all the traveling?
 Is there one location that everyone can meet?

-Tips for managing diarrhea on the long holiday car rides
+I’m struggling with diarrhea.
+Do you have any tips for managing diarrhea on the long holiday car rides?

 - Take your anti-diarrheal medications before you leave (imodium, lomotil, whatever you use), try not to eat anything that tends to induce diarrhea for you.